TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 (Common Gateway Interface) script or other web application).
 With HTTP, this is often done using what's known as a **POST** request.
 This is often what your browser does when you submit a HTML form that you filled in on the web.
-Not all POSTs have to come from forms: you can use a POST to transmit arbitrary data to your own application.
+Not all POSTs have to come kutoka forms: you can use a POST to transmit arbitrary data to your own application.
 In the common case of HTML forms, the data needs to be encoded in a standard way, and then passed to the Request object as the ``data`` argument.
-The encoding is done using a function from the :mod:`urllib.parse` library. ::
+The encoding is done using a function kutoka the :mod:`urllib.parse` library. ::

-    import urllib.parse
+    agiza urllib.parse
-    import urllib.request
+    agiza urllib.request

     url = 'http://www.someserver.com/cgi-bin/register.cgi'
     values = {'name' : 'Michael Foord',